simonorozcoarias/Inpactor2/README.md

 ```

 # Neural network Architectures
-In order to be reproducible, a directory with the four neural network architectures are available in jupyter notebooks.
-In the folder named "NN_architectures".
-Additionally, users can use whole or sections of the Inpactor2's netoworks, re-train the neural networks with their own data or reproduce the results shown.
+In order to be reproducible, a directory named "NN_architectures" is available with the four neural network architectures in jupyter notebooks.
+Thus, users can use whole or sections of the Inpactor2's netoworks, re-train the neural networks with their own data or reproduce the results shown.

 # References and similar works
 * Orozco-Arias, S., Liu, J., Tabares-Soto, R., Ceballos, D., Silva Domingues, D., Garavito, A., ... & Guyot, R. (**2018**).
 Inpactor, integrated and parallel analyzer and classifier of LTR retrotransposons and its application for pineapple LTR retrotransposons diversity and dynamics.
 Biology, 7(2), 32.